Swangeon/smbenum/README.md

 ## Description
+ and take actions
 This tool is for enumerating basic information about an SMB Server.
+You can use this against your own SMB server to find out if very basic information that a adversary could use against you is easily obtainable and take actions to secure your server.

 ## Installation